mtovmassian/flaskeleton/README.md

 ### Configuration

 You will find a configuration file under `api/config/config.yml`.
 Three profiles are stored:
-  - dev: local environment
+  - *dev*: local environment
-  - prod: production environment
+  - *prod*: production environment integrated with Docker
-  - test: test environment
+  - *test*: test environment

+### Database

+By default *dev* and *test* environment rely on a [MySQL](https://www.mysql.com/fr/downloads/) database but it is possible to use an other DMBS.
+If so you will need to change accordingly the connection string in the configuration file.

 ### Launch server
 Run this command into the `flaskeleton` directory: